-What you’re doing is identifying yourself as a victim.
-I have no doubt that you have been victimized.
+What you’re doing is identifying as a victim.
+I have no doubt, you have been victimized.
 But I also have no doubt that you have victimized others.

 There’s also a marked lack of gratitude in post.
 I understand that Jupiter’s benefits may be obscured (Neptune) from you, but at some point, you’ve got to let that veil drop.

 I’ll give you an example.
 For years, I saw my husband about four days a month.
 Poor me, right?

 That’s one way to look at it.
 But it is only one way.
 And how many other ways are there?
 Billions?
 Trillions?

 If I settle on this one view, I’m in a world of hurt and my life is ruined.
 But that is not real.
 It’s a perception!

 Your perception is skewed (in my opinion).
 This is essentially an amplified (Jupiter) Venus (7th house) Neptune exchange.